Zncl2222/GMS_Plot_app/README.md

 ## How to use

 This is a web app made by flask python.
-The environment are base on the Windows-64 bit and Anaconda 3.
+The environment are based on the Windows-64 bit and Anaconda 3.

 The following steps will let you create a small server on your machine.
 Which means everyone who knows the URL can get access to you machine.